Tummel hydro-electric power scheme: Infrastructure

 The various works were designed and built by Balfour Beatty with consultant engineer William Halcrow.
 Subsequently, both Tummel and Rannoch power stations have become Category A listed buildings, being designed in "a simple classical style and with a bold outline."

+Kinloch Rannoch weir consists of three floodgates, each 40 ft wide, which were designed and built by Glenfield and Kennedy of Kilmarnock, Ayrshire.
+The gates lasted for almost 80 years, but in 2009, SSE decided that they needed to be replaced, and a contract for the work was awarded to Site Services of Aberdeen.
+The new gates had to comply with modern codes of practice, but could not be heavier than the originals, so that they could be lifted by the original control mechanism.
+They were manufactured in parts, each of which had a maximum weight of five tonnes, which were then assembled on site.
+The weight limit allowed them to be lifted into place by an existing overhead gantry, as it would have been too difficult to access the site with a mobile crane.

-Main Scheme
+Main scheme

 Background

 In the early 1940s various schemes were proposed for electricity development across Scotland and the nationalised North of Scotland Hydro-Electric Board was established in 1943 to undertake some of them.
 The schemes, including the then named Tummel-Garry Scheme, were not universally welcomed.
 At the time the Tummel-Garry scheme was introduced, only 1 in 6 farms and 1 in 200 crofts in Perthshire had electric power.
 The concerted opposition to the Board's plans resulted in the resignation of the first chair of the board Lord Airlie, and Tom Johnston was appointed to run the board in 1946.
 His tenure lasted until 1959 and he successfully completed many projects by pushing an agenda of social change through development.

 There had been concerted opposition to the Board's first scheme, that at Loch Sloy, but when the Tummel Garry scheme was published as the second scheme to be implemented, the Secretary of State, Tom Johnston received 25 objections.
 Johnston therefore set up a tribunal to consider the application, overseen by John Cameron, Sir Robert Bryce Walker and Major G H M Brown Lindsay.
 The hearing lasted for ten days, and the transcripts ran to 1,188 pages.
 Opposition was spearheaded by Perthshire County Council, a number of riparian landowners and the residents of Pitlochry.
 There were claims that the amenity of the area would be destroyed, tourists would no longer come to the area, and that salmon fishing would no longer be possible.
 Edward MacColl, the Board's Chief Executive, was unable to appear as he was ill, and Lord Airlie was a less able witness, who had suffered months of vicious abuse in the press.
 However, he recovered his composure on the second day, and emphasised that the scheme would benefit much of the North of Scotland and the Islands.